Huberrcik/Basics-Of-Java-Language/README.md

 - interfaces, inheritance, polymorphism

 ### Still to do:
--GUI using Swing library
+- GUI using Swing library

--generics and colections
+- generics and colections